chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ### Estimated and Fixed Parameters

 There were 123 estimated parameters in the base model.
-These included one parameter for $R_0$, 5 parameters for selectivity and time blocking of the fleets, 105 recruitment deviations, and 12 forecast recruitment deviations (Table \ref{tab:params}).
+These included one parameter for log($R_0$), 5 parameters for selectivity and time blocking of the fleets, 105 recruitment deviations, and 12 forecast recruitment deviations.

 Fixed parameters in the model were as follows.
-Steepness was fixed at 0.72.
-Natural mortality was fixed at 0.108 yr^-1^, the median of the prior, for both sexes .
+Steepness was fixed at 0.72, the mean of the prior.
+Natural mortality was fixed at 0.108 yr^-1^ for both sexes, the median of the prior.
 The standard deviation of recruitment deviates was fixed at 0.6.
-Growth, maturity-at-length, and length-at-weight was fixed as described above in Section \ref{bio-data}.
+Growth, maturity-at-length, and length-at-weight were fixed as described above in Section \ref{bio-data}.

 Dome-shaped selectivity was explored for all fleets within the model.
 Older copper rockfish are often found in deeper waters and may move into areas that limit their availability to fishing gear.
 After explorations, there was little support for dome-shaped selectivity the recreational fleet and the final selectivity form was fixed to be asymptotic.
 Selectivity for the recreational fleet was estimated using the double normal parameterization where the ascending width and the size at peak selectivity were estimated.

 For the commercial fleet in order to fit a shift in observed lengths, two blocks of selectivity were estimated: 1916 - 2008  and 2009 - 2020.
-Selectivity in each time block was estimated using the double normal parameterization where selectivity was assumed asymptotic from 1916 - 2008, estimating the ascending width and the size at peak selectivity, with the shape of selectivity estimated to be dome-shaped from 2009 - 2020, estimating also the final selectivity parameter.
+Selectivity in each time block was estimated using the double normal parameterization where selectivity was assumed asymptotic from 1916 - 2008, estimating the ascending width and the size at peak selectivity, with the shape of selectivity estimated to be dome-shaped from 2009 - 2020 by estimating the final selectivity parameter for this period.

 ## Model Selection and Evaluation